ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The Microsoft Edge security baseline has pre-configured groups of Windows settings and the default settings as advised by the relevant Microsoft security teams.

-Table 111 Microsoft Edge security baseline Design Decisions for all agencies and implementation types.
+Microsoft Edge security baseline Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---